General Information and Requirements

 Extended Degree Applications

 Students in concentrated M.A.R. programs may wish to apply to take up to six additional three-hour courses during a third academic year in the program.
-The number of openings available for the extended year is determined in late August/early September.
-The selection committee can fill no more than this number of openings but may develop an alternates list if warranted.

 School of Music Applicants

 Applicants are chosen for formal audition on the basis of the prescreening recording and application credentials.
 If selected for audition, applicants will be informed as soon as possible of the time and place to appear before an auditions committee.
-Auditions are held in New Haven at the end of February; for detailed information, please see the School of Music’s Web site: http://music.yale.edu/admissions/prescreening.
+Auditions are held in New Haven at the end of February; for detailed information, please see the School of Music’s website: http://music.yale.edu/admissions/prescreening.

 D.M.A. applicants will be expected to audition and take written examinations.